 Joey is young, indifferent.
 He’s drifting around Western Sydney unaware that his passivity is leading him astray.
 And then one day he is involved in a violent crime, one that threatens to upend his life entirely.

-Meanwhile his grandmother Elaine – a proud Lebanese woman – tries to save face and hold herself together in the wake of Joey's actions.
-In her family, history repeats itself, vices come and go, and uncovering long-buried secrets isn't always cathartic.
+Elaine, his grandmother, is a proud Lebanese woman with problems of her own.
+When Joey is arrested, she is desperate to save face and hold herself together.
+In her family, history repeats itself, vices come and go, and uncovering long-buried secrets isn’t always cathartic.